deepak814795/object_detection_ML/README.md

 ## API
 ### Loading the model
 Coco-ssd is the module name, which is automatically included when you use the <script src> method.
-When using ES6 imports, coco-ssd is the module.
+When using ES6 imports, coco-ssd is the module.<br>
 Args: config Type of ModelConfig interface with following attributes:

 * base: Controls the base cnn model, can be 'mobilenet_v1', 'mobilenet_v2' or 'lite_mobilenet_v2'.
 Defaults to 'lite_mobilenet_v2'. lite_mobilenet_v2 is smallest in size, and fastest in inference speed. mobilenet_v2 has the highest classification accuracy.